rotki/rotki/docs/installation_guide.rst

 Go to the `releases <https://github.com/rotkehlchenio/rotkehlchen/releases>`_ page and download the linux-x64 package from the `latest release <https://github.com/rotkehlchenio/rotkehlchen/releases/latest>`_.

 Unzip it in a directory of your choice.
 In the root directory of the unzipped archive there is a ``rotkehlchen`` executable.
-Run it to start rotkehlchen.
+Run it via the terminal to start rotkehlchen.

 OSX
 ***

 Go to the `releases <https://github.com/rotkehlchenio/rotkehlchen/releases>`_ page and download the darwin-x64 package from the `latest release <https://github.com/rotkehlchenio/rotkehlchen/releases/latest>`_.

 Unzip it in a directory of your choice.
 In the root directory of the unzipped archive there is a `rotkehlchen` executable.
-Run it to start rotkehlchen.
+Run it **from a terminal window** to start rotkehlchen.
+Clicking on it **will not work**.

 Build from Source
 =================